 “I’m very proud of our families military service and it’s been an honor to serve this fine nation”.
 Enjoy the pics. -Jim Farmer

 My son Derek spent most of his childhood life traveling around different Navy bases with me and my career.
 I was a single parent for the last half of my career and my squadron members were like family to him.
 He joined the Army in Oct.
-04 and is still serving today.
-These are a few pictures from my son Derek’s combat tours in Iraq:
+04. These are a few pictures from my son Derek’s combat tours in Iraq:

 Sleeping quarters at the outpost